yizhuoliang/gpu-rdma-test/latency-test/README.md

 $REPO_ROOT_PATH/latency-test/build-conda/latency_test client
 ```

-The server will print four round-trip latency numbers (microseconds) for 1 KB and 1 GB for both paths.
+The server will print three rounds per size and pattern.
+It also appends results to `results.csv` in the current working directory (created on first run) with columns: `size_bytes,pattern,round,latency_usec`.

 Notes:
 - If your RoCE setup needs a GID index, add `NCCL_IB_GID_INDEX=3` to both commands.